lpgn/advanced-homeassistant-mcp/README.md

 Welcome to the **Model Context Protocol (MCP) Server for Home Assistant**!
 This robust platform bridges Home Assistant with cutting-edge Language Learning Models (LLMs), enabling natural language interactions and real-time automation of your smart devices.
 Imagine entering your home, saying:

-> “Hey MCP, dim the lights and start my evening playlist,”
+> "Hey MCP, dim the lights and start my evening playlist,"

 and watching your home transform instantly—that's the magic that MCP Server delivers!